-An estuaries program is being developed with the vision of delivering A complete, ‘whole-of-system’ management and planning guide for supporting healthy estuaries and the sustainable development of their catchments throughout WA, based on leading-indicator knowledge of estuarine response to any environmental or development scenario across the catchment-freshwater-estuarine-coastal continuum and an integrated assessment of estuarine function, use and governance.
+An estuaries program has been developed with the vision of delivering A complete, ‘whole-of-system’ management and planning guide for supporting healthy estuaries and the sustainable development of their catchments throughout WA, based on leading-indicator knowledge of estuarine response to any environmental or development scenario across the catchment-freshwater-estuarine-coastal continuum and an integrated assessment of estuarine function, use and governance.

 Estuaries pose complex management problems worldwide.
 Many of our estuaries here in Western Australia are under pressure, especially in the southwest of the state, and without better-informed management could quickly reach tipping points beyond which community, economic and environmental values will be compromised.